Positive Relationship Affirmations To Help You Thrive

 5. I am connected to everyone and everything

 This is another affirmation inspired by Katherine Woodward Thomas’s work.
 While it can be valuable to have a partner who cares for you, they’re generally not the only relationship in your life.
-Strengthening your ties to your family, friends and your environment can support your confidence in your intimate relationships.
+Strengthening your ties to your family, friends and environment can support your confidence in your intimate relationships.
 5 Steps To Make Your Own Affirmations

 Getty